surniaulula/wpsso/readme.txt

 	* Renamed the Social Settings 'header' index name to 'text'.
 	* Renamed the 'wpsso_admin_post_header' filter to 'wpsso_admin_post_head'.
 	* Renamed the WpssoHead::get_header_array() method to WpssoHead::get_head_array().
 	* Added a new WpssoHead::get_head_index() method to cache meta tags as array elements.
-This optimizes the head meta transient cache by storing 1 transient instead of 2.
+This optimizes the head meta transient cache for Pinterest by storing 1 transient instead of 2.

 **Version 3.36.2-1 (2016/10/17)**